davidgs/OSPOEventsManager/docs/user/faq.md

 ## General Questions

-### What is OSPO Events Manager?
+### What is Events Manager?

-OSPO Events Manager is a comprehensive event management system designed for Open Source Program Offices.
+Events Manager is a comprehensive event management system designed for Open Source Program Offices.
 It helps track events, manage CFP submissions, coordinate attendees, and organize related files and documents.

 ### Who can use this application?